denuoweb/htmlcoin-chrome-wallet/README.md

 window.addEventListener('message', handleMessage, false);
 ```

-### Using Qweb3
+### Using Rweb3
-You may also use our Qweb3 convenience library to make `sendtocontract` or `callcontract` calls.
-See the instructions in the Github repo here: https://github.com/bodhiproject/qweb3.js
+You may also use our Rweb3 convenience library to make `sendtocontract` or `callcontract` calls.
+See the instructions in the Github repo here: https://github.com/bodhiproject/rweb3.js

 ### Using RegTest
 You can connect Qrypto to regtest.
-You will need to set the following in your qtumcore-node.json
+You will need to set the following in your runebasecore-node.json

 ```
-"qtum-explorer": {
+"runebase-explorer": {
   "apiPrefix": "insight-api",
   "routePrefix": "explorer",
   ...
  },
-"qtum-insight-api": {
+"runebase-insight-api": {
   "routePrefix": "insight-api",
   ...
 }